The new tech palaces: visionary HQs, or cursed trophies?

 PROJECT RUNAWAY

-Amazon's design, presented to Seattle city planners this week, includes three steel and glass spheres almost 100 feet high, which will serve as the centerpiece for three new skyscrapers that will house a rapidly growing workforce in downtown Seattle.
+Amazon's (AMZN.O) design, presented to Seattle city planners this week, includes three steel and glass spheres almost 100 feet (30 meters) high, which will serve as the centerpiece for three new skyscrapers that will house a rapidly growing workforce in downtown Seattle.

 The plans call for "a series of intersecting spheres with ample space for a wide range of planting material, as well as individuals working alone or in groups."
 Amazon declined further comment.

-Google Inc, the world's largest Internet search company, has outgrown its original headquarters in Silicon Valley's Mountain View and is planning to build a 1.1 million square foot Googleplex nearby.
+Google Inc (GOOG.O), the world's largest Internet search company, has outgrown its original headquarters in Silicon Valley's Mountain View and is planning to build a 1.1 million square foot Googleplex nearby.

 Called Bay View, it will have nine rectangular buildings, horizontally bent, with living roofs surrounded by courtyards and connected by bridges.
 No employee will be more than a two-and-a-half-minute walk away from any colleague, a design aimed at encouraging collaboration.
 A Google spokeswoman declined further comment.